 Penetration Testing Vs Vulnerability Scanning:

 They both are often confused as the same services.
-When the business is unable to decide whether to go for penetration test or vulnerability test.
-Is penetration testing same as vulnerability testing or are they different?
+When the business is unable to decide whether to go for a penetration test or vulnerability test.
+Is penetration testing the same as vulnerability testing or are they different?
 If they are different then are they related?
 Which one to choose – Penetration test or Vulnerability test?

 We will try to find out the answers to all the above questions in this tutorial.